 Microservices are the state-of-the-art software development technique that structures the backend of an application into loosely coupled services that can be reused by other applications.
 Each service is self-contained and will implement a single business capability.

-Mobile and cloud applications typically start with two repositories in source control; one repository for the front-end and another repository for the backend.
-There are some initial benefits to this type of architecture.
-For example, by splitting your application into 2 repositories, you enable two different sets of engineers to work on the UI and backend simultaneously.
+Mobile and cloud applications typically start with two repositories in source control.
+One repository makes use of the front-end and another repository for the backend.
+By splitting your application into two repositories, you enable two different sets of engineers to work on the UI and backend simultaneously.

-Unfortunately, there are some significant drawbacks with having a monolithic backend that encompasses your business logic and data access layer.
-These drawbacks include:
+Unfortunately, there are some significant drawbacks to having a monolithic backend that encompasses your business logic and data access layer including:

 - The components within the monolithic backend are interconnected and interdependent.

-- If the developer wants to make changes to the backend, they have to build and deploy the entire stack at once.
+- For developers to make changes to the backend, they have to build and deploy the entire stack at once.

 - If the developers want to address scalability issues, the entire system must scale together.

-- If the developers want to adopt a new technology stack, you may have to rewrite the entire solution.
+- In the case that the developers want to adopt a new technology stack, you may have to rewrite the entire solution.

-- The authentication microservice can be flexibly designed to make use of a REST API.
+- The authentication microservice can make use of a REST API.

-- If the developer wants to make changes to the backend of the authentication microservice, changes can be made without modifying the rest of the application.
+- If the developer wants to make changes to the backend of the authentication microservice, devs can make changes without modifying the rest of the application.

-- If you want to adopt a new technology stack for the authentication microservice, you only have to rewrite the single authentication service.
+- To adopt a new technology stack for the authentication microservice, you only have to rewrite the single authentication service.